| 4 minutes read | Level: Intermediate | Last Updated: October 2025 |

 - In the given example,

-are joined.
+@results.Var1@results.Var2are joined.

 - Use Case: Suppose

-is updated to value of “Grade 2 ACP 4”, By simply writing Grade@results.grade.category
+@results.grade.categorycontains the value 2 and@contact.fields.s_acpcontains the value 4, then the the value of the@contact.fields.present_grade_acpis updated to value of “Grade 2 ACP 4”, By simply writing Grade@results.grade.categoryACP@contact.fields.s_acpto update a contact field calledpresent_grade_acp.

 - Similarly, other example of concatenating the node is the following node which Updates the value of

-- By adding a comma and the value contained in
+@contact.fields.cumulative_acp - By adding a comma and the value contained in

-to the already existing values in@contact.fields.cumulative_acp
+@contact.fields.present_grade_acpto the already existing values in@contact.fields.cumulative_acp - Suppose the

-contains the value Grade 1 ACP 1, then after the node is encountered, the updated value of@contact.fields.cumulative_acp
+@contact.fields.cumulative_acpis set to 0, and suppose the value of@contact.fields.present_grade_acpcontains the value Grade 1 ACP 1, then after the node is encountered, the updated value of@contact.fields.cumulative_acpbecomes 0, Grade 2 ACP 1 - In the next flow, if the

-contains the value Grade 1 ACP 2, then after encountering the same node, the value of @contact.fields.cumulative_acp is updated to 0, Grade 1 ACP 1, Grade 2 ACP 1 - In this way, a contact variable can be used to store the history of progression/ paths taken by a contact.
+@contact.fields.present_grade_acpcontains the value Grade 1 ACP 2, then after encountering the same node, the value of @contact.fields.cumulative_acp is updated to 0, Grade 1 ACP 1, Grade 2 ACP 1 - In this way, a contact variable can be used to store the history of progression/ paths taken by a contact.

 7. Converting a string to lowercase.